Why Are Potholes Dangerous?

 Riding along Texas roads on a car, motorcycle, or bicycle can be pleasant most of the time.
 However, hitting a pothole can cause major damage to your vehicle and put you at risk.
-Streets in Houston and other cities are often uneven, filled with debris, loose rocks, and treacherous potholes that make for a bumpy and dangerous ride.

 While small debris might not cause much harm, large dips and holes can severely damage your car and cause you to lose control.
 Potholes—often called “catastrophic crevices”—are both common and hazardous.

-Below, our Houston car accident lawyer explains why potholes are so dangerous and what you can do if you’ve been affected by one.
+In this blog we explain why potholes are so dangerous and what you can do if you’ve been affected by one.

 Potholes can damage your car or truck and leave you and your passengers seriously injured.
 A sudden jolt can cause severe structural damage to your vehicle, leading to costly mechanical problems.
 Let’s break down the types of damage potholes can cause.